 - Replace electric heat source (furnace, baseboard, ceiling or wall) —– $400 for minimum 8.8 HSPF on five-ton or larger unit; $450 for any size with minimum 9.0 HSPF

 Incentives can increase to as much as $1,335 with installation of a premium-efficiency heat pump (minimum 9.0 HSPF) and additional improvements:

 - $150 bonus for heat pump optimization (also known as commissioning) which ensures maximum efficiency through processes prescribed by Energy Trust

 - $435 bonus when optimization is combined with duct testing and sealing as prescribed by Energy Trust

 - $300 additional bonus for a premium installation package that includes heat pump upgrade or furnace replacement with commissioning and duct testing and sealing

 In order to qualify for the additional $300 bonus, installation must be completed by a Energy Trust “trade ally.”
 PGE customers also receive an instant $200 rebate from PGE-approved contactors.
 Additional state and federal tax credits can add another $730 in incentives for helping conserve energy and reduce your utility bills.

-For additional information on your potential savings, contact Roth Heating & Cooling, Plumbing & Electrical, an approved contractor for all of these incentives.
+For additional information on your potential savings, contact Roth Heating & Cooling, Plumbing, Electrical, Drain Services, an approved contractor for all of these incentives.